Clarence 13X: Founding the Five Percenters

-Clarence 13X developed novel teachings, assigning backronyms to familiar words.
+Clarence 13X ascribed novel teachings, assigning backronyms to familiar words.
 He stated that the letters of the word "Allah" stood for "arm, leg, leg, arm, head", signifying the human body.
 This was said to prove that humanity held a divine nature.
-He named parts of the New York area after locations in the Middle East that are significant to Islam: Harlem was referred to as Mecca, and Brooklyn, Medina.
+He named parts of the New York area after locations in the Middle East that are significant to Islam: Harlem was referred to as Mecca, and Brooklyn as Medina.
 Other disaffected NOI members, including some who served the Fruit of Islam, were soon drawn to his burgeoning group.
-Several people from the NOI who were unwilling to choose between loyalty to Elijah Muhammad and Malcolm X also joined; Clarence 13X incorporated aspects of the theology taught by the feuding leaders.
-In the group's early years, some Five Percenters attended NOI events, and Clarence 13X's theology had much in common with the teachings of the NOI, although there were notable differences.
+Several people from the NOI who were unwilling to choose between loyalty to Elijah Muhammad and Malcolm X also joined.
+Clarence 13X incorporated aspects of the theology taught by the feuding leaders.

+In the group's early years, some Five Percenters attended NOI events.
+Clarence 13X's theology had much in common with the teachings of the NOI, although there were notable differences.
 He taught his followers that he was an incarnation of God, and they each were gods.
 His followers were thus encouraged to look within themselves in their search for God.
 Clarence 13X taught that there was an inherent greatness in those of African descent not found in Europeans and their descendants, echoing statements made by Elijah Muhammad.

-He did not enforce the NOI's strict moral rules: one way that the group appealed to potential converts was by allowing many practices condemned by the NOI, including gambling, alcohol consumption, and drug use.
-Clarence 13X told his followers to avoid developing addictions but that drug use was not inherently wrong.
+Clarence did not enforce the NOI's strict moral rules: One way that the group appealed to potential converts was by allowing many practices condemned by the NOI, including gambling, alcohol consumption, and drug use.
+Clarence 13X told his followers to avoid developing addictions, but that drug use was not inherently wrong.
 He strictly forbade the consumption of pork, arguing that pigs were similar to animals that are not eaten in the United States, such as rats and dogs, and hence should not be consumed.
 Owing to their belief that black men are gods, the group allowed its members to make choices about clothing and most aspects of diet.